Alaska BRFSS Health Profiles: Geography

-There are two metropolitan statistical areas (MSA) and three micropolitan statistical areas (μSAs) in Alaska.
+There are 2 metropolitan statistical areas (MSA) and 2 micropolitan statistical areas (μSAs) in Alaska.
 The Anchorage metropolitan statistical area is composed of the Municipality of Anchorage and the Matanuska-Susitna Borough.
-The Anchorage MSA is reported by its constituent parts.
-For data based upon the combined Anchorage MSA, see the Anchorage and Mat-Su region in the Alaska Public Health Regions.
-The Fairbanks MSA and the three μSAs are each composed of single boroughs.
+The Fairbanks MSA and the 2 μSAs are each composed of single boroughs.
 The boroughs and census areas outside of the metropolitan and micropolitan statistical areas are considered rural.
-The BRFSS health profiles are reported according to the seven areas.

 - Alaska Boroughs/Census Areas

 Boroughs/Census Areas are the 19 boroughs and 10 US Census Bureau-defined census areas.
-These two systems have been aggregated into 29 geographic units which correspond to post-2013 census area definitions.
+These two systems have been aggregated into 29 geographic units which correspond to 2015 census area definitions.

 Alaska-Defined Administrative Areas: